Bug report #2596

 Another useless redraw is when clicking "OK" after having clicked on "APPLY", for example in vector or raster properties.

-#13 Updated by Giovanni Manghi about 8 years ago
+#13 Updated by Giovanni Manghi over 8 years ago

 Another huge waste of time: